Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Loss Barcode

-To escape a vicinity of a given local minimum $p$, a path starting at $p$ has to climb up on loss landscape.
-However climbing up to closest ridge point from which the path can then go down in direction of another minimum, does not guarantee that such path descends to a point with loss lower than $L(p)$.
-For any local minimum $p$ there is the minimal height ($L(p)$ plus "penalty") to which a path starting at $p$ has to climb, before it can reach a point with loss \emph{lower} than $L(p)$ (see Fig.\ref{fig:twominima}).
+The loss barcodes are the numerical invariants that quantify the escapability of local minima, more specifically, the minima's global, reparameterization invariant escapability characteristics.
+To escape a vicinity of a given local minimum $p \in \Theta \subset \mathbb{R}^d$, a path starting at $p$ must climb the landscape of the loss function $L: \Theta \rightarrow \mathbb{R}_{+}$.
+However, climbing to the closest ridge point from which the path can then go down in the direction of another minimum does not guarantee that this path descends to a point with loss lower than $L(p)$.
+For any local minimum $p$ there is the minimum height ($L(p)$ plus ``penalty'') to which a path starting at $p$ must climb, before it can reach a point with loss \emph{lower} than $L(p)$ (see Figure \ref{fig:fig1}).